FUCK YOU, I’M PRETTY

 VV: Well, I don’t know about that.
 It’s because I’m angry.
 And I’m pushy.
 So book me.
 Fuck you, I’m pretty.

-To learn more about Veronica Viper visit www.burlesquegalaxy.com and click on Performer Directory.
+To learn more about Veronica Viper visit www.burlesquegalaxy.com and click on Performer Directory, or link to their Profile Directly.